Large Language Models for Cyber Security: A Systematic Literature Review: RQ1: What types of security tasks have been facilitated by LLM-based approaches?

 \textbf{System log analysis.}~Analyzing the growing amount of log data generated by software-intensive systems manually is unfeasible due to its sheer volume.
 Numerous deep learning approaches have been suggested for detecting anomalies in log data.
 These approaches encounter various challenges, including dealing with high-dimensional and noisy log data, addressing class imbalances, and achieving generalization~\cite{log0}.
 Nowadays, researchers are utilizing the language understanding capabilities of LLMs to identify and analyze anomalies in log data.
+Studies compare different strategies, such as supervised fine-tuning (SFT) of models versus few-shot in-context learning (ICL) with LLMs, finding SFT often yields higher accuracy given sufficient labeled data, while ICL is advantageous for rapid deployment or limited data scenarios~\cite{log7}.
 Compared to traditional deep learning methods, LLMs demonstrate outstanding performance and good interpretability~\cite{qi2023log4,shan2024log6}.
-Fine-tuning LLMs for specific types of logs~\cite{karlsen2023log3} or using reinforcement learning-based fine-tuning strategies~\cite{han2023log5} can significantly enhance their performance in log analysis tasks.
+Fine-tuning LLMs for specific types of logs~\cite{karlsen2023log3,log8}, using reinforcement learning-based fine-tuning strategies~\cite{han2023log5} can significantly enhance their performance in log analysis tasks.
 LLMs are also being employed for log analysis in cloud servers~\cite{liu2023log1,chen2023log2}, where their reasoning abilities can be combined with server logs to infer the root causes of cloud service incidents.

+\textbf{Secure code generation.}~While LLMs demonstrate strong code generation capabilities, the security of the generated code is a significant concern, as models trained on large corpora may replicate insecure patterns~\cite{bugrepair15}.
+Studies investigating LLM-generated code that utilizes security APIs, such as Java security APIs, have found high rates of misuse, highlighting the risks of relying on LLMs for security-sensitive implementations~\cite{seccode1}.
+To mitigate these risks, research explores methods to guide LLMs towards more secure code generation; for example, PromSec proposes an interactive loop involving static analysis, graph-based code fixing, and reverse-prompt engineering to automatically optimize prompts for generating functionally correct and more secure code~\cite{seccode2}.

+\textbf{ADS security verification.}~LLMs are also being applied to the safety and security verification of complex software-intensive systems like Autonomous Driving Systems (ADS).
+One application involves leveraging LLMs to enhance simulation testing; for instance, SoVAR utilizes LLMs to automatically extract and generalize test scenarios from natural language accident reports, generating more diverse and realistic test cases for simulation~\cite{ads1}.
+Another application focuses on automating the analysis of test results; DIAVIO employs fine-tuned LLMs, informed by real-world accident data represented in a domain-specific language, to automatically diagnose the cause and type of safety violations identified during ADS simulation testing~\cite{ads2}.